USC Law School Acceptance Rate

 How many years is a USC law degree?
 Three years of full-time study are required to get a Juris Doctor (J.D.) degree.
 To graduate, students must obtain 90 credits.
 No matter what your career goals are, USC’s JD degree equips you with a solid understanding of legal principles and enables you to enter practice with ease.

-With almost all other graduate departments at the University, USC Gould provides 15 dual degrees.
+With almost all other graduate departments at the University, USC Gould offers 11 dual degrees.
 A dual degree program involves acceptance into both programs and fulfillment of the residency requirements of each institution.
 Most frequently, this means that before beginning their further studies, students must finish the first year of their coursework at law school.
-Students must finish both programs in order to graduate from either degree because tual degrees share academic credits.
+Students must finish both programs in order to graduate from either degree because dual degrees share academic credits.

 How Much Does It Cost To Go To Law School At USC?

-If you wonder how much does it cost to go to law school at USC, below is a breakdown of the typical cost of attendance, which includes tuition, fees, books, and living costs for the full academic year.
+If you wonder, “How much does it cost to go to law school at USC?” we’ll go over a breakdown of the typical cost of attendance below, which includes tuition, fees, books, and living costs for the full academic year.
 This sum also shows the total amount of financial help (loans and grants included) you may be eligible for each year.

 No matter where students live, USC Gould students pay the same tuition rate.
 Please be aware that tuition and fee amounts are determined annually and are liable to change.
 In previous years, the annual tuition increase has ranged from 2.0 to 3.5%.